PanosChatzi/panos-chatz/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in exercise physiology at Aristotle University of Thessaloniki, Greece.
-My research interests include redox biology, erythrocyte metabolism, oxygen transport, exercise performance and fatigue.
-I am also passionate about R programming, data visualization and science communication.
+I have PhD in exercise physiology from Aristotle University of Thessaloniki, Greece.
+In my PhD, I investigated the role of the erythrocyte glycolytic and redox metabolism in muscle oxygenation and exercise performance, by combining experimental and computational approaches.
+I am also interested in R programming, data analysis and visualization, and science communication.

-In my PhD, I am investigating the effects of exercise-induced oxidative stress on erythrocyte glycolysis and redox metabolism, and the effect on muscle oxygenation and exercise performance.
-My higher aim is to implement systems biology and computational methods in the fields of exercise physiology and biochemistry.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 {style="text-align: justify;"}